Antifungal medicines are used to treat fungal infections, which most commonly affect your skin, hair and nails.

 Types of antifungal medicines

-- topical antifungals – a cream, gel, ointment or spray you can apply directly to your skin, hair or nails
+- a cream, gel, ointment or spray

-- oral antifungals – a capsule, tablet or liquid medicine that you swallow
+- a capsule, tablet or liquid

-Some common names for antifungal medicines include:
+Common names for antifungal medicines include:

 How antifungal medicines work